JoinMarket-Org/joinmarket-clientserver/README.md

 If binaries are built, they will be gpg signed and announced on the Releases page.

-If you haven't used the `--with-qt` flag during installation with `install.sh`, then to run the script `joinmarket-qt.py` from the command line you will need to install two more packages.
+If you haven't chosen the Qt option during installation with `install.sh`, then to run the script `joinmarket-qt.py` from the command line you will need to install two more packages.
 Use these 2 commands while the `jmvenv` virtual environment is activated:

 ```
 pip install PySide2